tortawan/JobSearch/README_Lunar_Lander.md

 ![Demo Animation](images/LunarLander.gif)

-This project implements a Deep Q-Network (DQN) agent to solve the `LunarLander-v2` environment from the [Gymnasium](https://gymnasium.farama.org/) library.
+This project implements a Deep Q-Network (DQN) agent to solve the `LunarLander-v3` environment from the [Gymnasium](https://gymnasium.farama.org/) library.
 The agent is built using PyTorch.

+## Overview

+The Deep Q-Network (DQN) algorithm learns optimal policies in reinforcement learning environments by approximating the optimal action-value function, Q*(s,a).
+This project applies DQN to the classic LunarLander control problem, where the agent must learn to safely land a lunar module.

 ## Features

-* **Deep Q-Network (DQN):** A neural network approximates the Q-values.
+* **Deep Q-Network (DQN):** A neural network built with PyTorch (`QNetwork` class) approximates the Q-values.
-* **Experience Replay:** Stores experiences (state, action, reward, next_state, done) in a replay buffer to break correlations and improve learning stability.
+* **Experience Replay:** Stores experiences (state, action, reward, next_state, done) in a replay buffer (`deque`) to break correlations and improve learning stability.
 * **Epsilon-Greedy Exploration:** Balances exploration of new actions with exploitation of known good actions.
-Epsilon decays over time.
+Epsilon (exploration rate) decays over training.
-* **Periodic Evaluation:** The agent's performance is evaluated periodically on a set number of episodes without exploration.
+* **Periodic Evaluation:** The agent's performance is evaluated periodically on a set number of episodes without exploration to gauge learning progress.
-* **Early Stopping:** Training can stop early if the agent achieves a target average score during periodic evaluations.
+* **Early Stopping:** Training automatically stops if the agent achieves the `TARGET_SCORE_AVG` during periodic evaluations.
-* **Model Persistence:** The trained model weights can be saved and loaded.
+* **Model Persistence:** Trained model weights can be saved to (`.pth` file) and loaded for continued training or evaluation.
-* **Progress Visualization:** Training progress (scores per episode, evaluation scores) is plotted and saved as an image.
+* **Progress Visualization:** Training progress (scores per episode, evaluation scores) is plotted using Matplotlib and saved as an image.
-* **Results Logging:** Detailed training statistics (episode number, training reward, average loss, approximate epsilon, evaluation score) are saved to a CSV file.
+* **Results Logging:** Detailed training statistics are logged to a CSV file using Pandas.
-* **Configurable Hyperparameters:** Key parameters like network architecture, learning rate, batch size, and evaluation frequency can be adjusted in the script.
+* **Configurable Hyperparameters:** Key parameters (network architecture, learning rate, batch size, etc.) are defined in the `exp_spec` dictionary and constants at the top of the script.

 ## Requirements